sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 **TODO** Need to re-implement the Expressions View first!

 Results of ruby expression evaluation are displayed here.
-Evaluation takes place:
+The evaluation takes place:

-*   If you select text in the editor, open the context menu and run "Inspect" or a quick inspect expression with "Inspect..."
+* If you select text in the editor, open the context menu, and run "Inspect" or a quickly inspect expression with "Inspect..."

 * If you use the display view to enter ruby expressions

 * If you select "inspect key" in the context menu of a hash value in the variable view

 ![ExpressionViewWithInspectResult](/Images/appc/download/attachments/30083024/ExpressionViewWithInspectResult.png)